clear-code/git-commit-mailer/README.md

 $ gem install git-commit-mailer
 ~~~

-git-commit-mailer utilizes git's hook functionality to send
+git-commit-mailer utilizes Git's hook functionality to send
 commit mails.

 Edit "post-receive" shell script file to execute it from there,
-which is located under "hooks" directory in a git repository.
+which is located under "hooks" directory in a Git repository.

 Example: